danktec/whereami/README.md

 * GeoIP Databases

 Used together, we can get a pretty good indicator of WHERE in the world our system is, and which networks host it, But getting a really close pinpoint is much harder.

-These systems are incomplete, generally the databases are not current and the information about physical location is variable and opaque, by design.
+Generally the databases are not current and the information about physical location is variable and opaque, by design.

-This is because ISP's, DataCenter Providers and Cloud Hosting Providers don't want to give away too much information for security reasons.
+This is because ISP's, DataCenter Providers and Cloud Hosting Providers don't want to give away too much information for security and privacy reasons.
-They'll tell you you system is inside a region - inside an availability-zone but not which DataCenter and certainly not any information about internal datacenter architecture.
+They'll tell you a system is inside a region and inside an availability-zone but not which DataCenter and certainly not any information about internal datacenter architecture.

 ## So how does this tool know its own location?